javascript-tutorial/en.javascript.info/4-binary/03-blob/article.md

 We can easily convert between `Blob` and low-level binary data types:

-- We can make a Blob from a typed array using `new Blob(...)` constructor.
+- We can make a `Blob` from a typed array using `new Blob(...)` constructor.
-- We can get back `ArrayBuffer` from a Blob using `FileReader`, and then create a view over it for low-level binary processing.
+- We can get back `ArrayBuffer` from a Blob using `blob.arrayBuffer()`, and then create a view over it for low-level binary processing.

+Conversion streams are very useful when we need to handle large blob.
+You can easily create a `ReadableStream` from a blob.
+The `Blob` interface's `stream()` method returns a `ReadableStream` which upon reading returns the data contained within the blob.